AI experts sharing free tutorials to accelerate your business.

 Purpose

-Draft a concise, desk-ready morning note for a sell-side or buy-side analyst's coverage universe.
-Output covers overnight and pre-market developments by name, a catalyst calendar for the day and the week ahead (earnings, investor days, regulatory actions, data releases, industry events), trade-idea callouts, and a section that updates the analyst's existing thesis markers against new information.
-Written to be skimmed in under four minutes by a trading desk or portfolio team before the open.
+Draft a concise, desk-ready morning note for a sell-side or buy-side analyst's coverage universe, written in the firm's voice, scoped to the firm's coverage strategy, and shaped to the audience that will read it before the open.
+Output covers overnight and pre-market developments by name, a catalyst calendar for the day and the week ahead (earnings, investor days, regulatory actions, data releases, industry events), trade-idea callouts using the firm's house conviction taxonomy, and a thesis-update block that promotes confirmed / pending / challenged / new markers into the persistent investment-thesis ledger.
+Designed to be skimmed in under four minutes by a trading desk, PM, or sales force.

 When to Use